Your Culture is your Brand

-Now, that you are well acquainted to culture and branding.
-Here is an example of an organisation that got business culture right and is reaping massive benefits from it.
+Now, that you are well acquainted with culture and branding.
+Here is an example of an organization that got the business culture right and is reaping massive benefits from it.

 USAA – insurance and financial services (military families)

-A huge organisation that embraces the connection between culture and brand is the USAA-the insurance and financial-services juggernaut based in San Antonio, Texas.
-It is an impressive organisation with slightly over 7.4 billion members, 21000 employees, and outstanding annual revenue of $18 billion.
+A huge organization that embraces the connection between culture and brand is the USAA-the insurance and financial-services juggernaut based in San Antonio, Texas.
+It is an impressive organization with slightly over 7.4 billion members, 21000 employees, and outstanding annual revenue of $18 billion.
 Here is how USAA interrelated branding and culture rightly to increase their profitability and customer appeal.

 The USAA has also succeeded in branding its culture by creating a strong sense of identification between the front line employees and the customers.
 The USAA does most of its business over the internet and over the phone and has over 13,000 customer representatives.
 This innovative company has motivated its employees by developing a much-admired training program where the personnel learn a myriad of technical skills that can increase their productivity.